Update: Introduction updated and ‘Production’ section added.

 A true Tesla Model 3 challenger

 Thanks to its electric-first platform, the global BMW 3 Series EV would look very different from the brand’s internal combustion engine models.
-It will likely feature a sleeker, techie, and more practical design than the BMW i4.
+It will likely feature a sleeker, techie, and yet a more practical design than the BMW i4.
 Expect a longer wheelbase and more raked A-pillars pushed far forward on the global BMW 3 Series EV.

 Featured Image Source: BMW